illinois-ceesd/summer-reu-2021/0-physics.md

 - developing heat-dissipative refractory materials

-##  MirgeCom
+##  MIRGE-Com

-You should download and install MirgeCom and Emirge (the operating environment for MirgeCom).
+You should download and install MIRGE-Com and Emirge (the operating environment for MIRGE-Com).

 - [[Emirge](https://github.com/illinois-ceesd/emirge)]

 You will need access to a Unix-compatible operating system:  Linux, macOS, and Windows Subsystem for Linux are all reasonable choices.

-TODO We will also arrange cluster access for you to use in working on MirgeCom.
+TODO We will also arrange cluster access for you to use in working on MIRGE-Com.

 ##  Exercises